stolostron/multicluster-global-hub/doc/reserved_names/README.md

 --- | ----------
 global-hub.open-cluster-management.io/managed-by= | This annotation is used to identify the managed cluster is managed by which regional hub cluster. global-hub.open-cluster-management.io/origin-ownerreference-uid= | This annotation is used to identify the resource is from the global hub cluster.
-The global hub agent is only handled with the resource which has this annotation.
+The global hub agent is only handled with the resource which has this annotation. mgh-image-repository= | This annotation is used on MCGH/MGH CR to identify a custom image repository.

 # Finalizer